Partnering with Industry

 Research discoveries rarely make a global impact unless they are taken to market by a company or, somewhat less frequently, a non-profit organization.
 So it makes sense for Ohio State as a whole—and the College of Engineering specifically—to fully explore the multiple and mutual benefits of partnering with market-facing entities on research and development.

-The College of Engineering ranks third in industry research expenditures among its peers throughout the U.S., which contributed to the university ranking fourth overall.
-In fiscal year 2018, Ohio State Engineering received $49.4 million in research expenditures from businesses, highly concentrated in automotive, aerospace, energy and defense-related industries.
+The College of Engineering ranks fifth in industry research expenditures among its peers throughout the U.S. In fiscal year 2020, Ohio State Engineering received $44 million in research expenditures from businesses, highly concentrated in automotive, aerospace, energy and defense-related industries.

 And we’re constantly searching for new and better ways to partner with industries from within Ohio and around the world.